P10T4/gasless-token/README.md

 ### Relay Recipient

-Normally in a Dapp, the user in frontend (msg.sender) invokes the the function in the contracts directly, incurring gas fees on the msg sender.
+Normally in a dApp, the user in frontend (msg.sender) invokes the the function in the contracts directly, incurring gas fees on the msg sender.

 <br />